 The California Education Code Sections 313, 60810, and 60812 require districts to test students with the California English Language Development Test (CELDT) when the Home Language Survey form indicates that the child speaks a language other than English in the home.
-After you have registered, you will be contacted to bring your child in for testing.
+Students will be tested once school begins.
 Parents may not opt their child out of being tested.

 New Inter-District Permit Process Guidelines:

 We strongly suggest you start the permit application process at the first opportunity your home district opens that window.
 Waiting until late spring to apply might delay the processing of your student's permit until late August, resulting in a greater uncertainty about where your child will ultimately attend school.
 All permit families please refer to the steps below to obtain a permit release.

 ESUSD is currently accepting paperwork to initiate the Inter-District permit process for the 2015-2016 school year.